richmahn/en_tn/deu/05/intro.md

 #### Important figures of speech in this chapter ####

 ##### Metaphors and idioms #####
 Moses uses metaphors and idioms to instruct the people to follow the law of Moses.
 This is because it is very important to follow these laws.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]], [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/ta/man/translate/figs-idiom]])
+(See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/ta/man/translate/figs-idiom]])

 ## Links: ##